Good News! We’re hoping to restart our Health Walks in September… Full details will be released soon.

 The telephone line is not a general information line for COVID-19 queries, but those in need can seek information on support with care needs, loneliness and to connect with community support.
 This is a new service and will adapted to demand over the coming weeks.
 People are still being urged to check gov.uk for the latest guidance on a wide range of issues and changes caused by the COVID-19 outbreak.

 OneLife Suffolk offer over 200 free, volunteer-led Health Walks across the county.
-There’s no need to book, and it’s a great way of getting more active, meeting new people and exploring the beautiful county.
+Due to Covid-19 there will now be a requirement to book your attendance, and it’s a great way of getting more active, meeting new people and exploring the beautiful county.
 All walks are graded from 1-5 based on their difficulty, ensuring there is a walk suitable for everyone.

 Where is my local Health Walk?